grommunio/grommunio-documentation/user/groupware.rst

 Thunderbird: Contacts
 ---------------------

-1. To setup a contacts account with Mozilla Thunderbird, it is first requried to install a plugin with Mozilla Thunderbird.
+1. To setup a contacts account with Mozilla Thunderbird, it is first required to install a plugin with Mozilla Thunderbird.
 The well-known plugin "CardBook" is fully tested and supported with grommunio, and available at the following location: